Raúl Jiménez: 2018–19 season as loan

 On 12 June 2018, Benfica loaned out Jiménez to newly promoted Premier League side Wolverhampton Wanderers on a season-long loan for a fee of €3 million, with a buyout clause of €38 million.
 On 29 June, it was reported that he had extended his contract with Benfica until June 2021 before being loaned out.

-Jiménez made his unofficial debut with the team on 22 July in a semifinal match against VfL Bochum in the H-Hotels Cup, where he failed to convert a penalty, the first following his perfect conversion rate.
+Jiménez made his unofficial debut with the team on 22 July in a semi-final match against VfL Bochum in the H-Hotels Cup, where he failed to convert a penalty, the first following his perfect conversion rate.
 On 11 August, Jiménez marked his competitive debut for Wolves by scoring the equalizing goal that earned the home team a 2–2 draw with visiting Everton on the opening weekend of the Premier League season.
 On 16 September, Jiménez scored the only goal in the victory over Burnley.
 On 22 September, he provided an assist to João Moutinho to tie the match 1–1 against Manchester United in the league.
 On 29 September, he provided an assist to Ivan Cavaleiro to score the first goal in a 2–0 victory over Southampton.
 On 6 October, Jiménez provided the assist for Matt Doherty's goal in his team's 1–0 away victory over Crystal Palace; it was his third assist of the season, meaning Jiménez was involved in a goal in each of the previous four league games for Wolves, assisting in the past three after scoring in the game prior to that.
 On 11 November, he provided the assist to Ivan Cavaleiro in the 1–1 draw against Arsenal, taking his season assist tally to four.
 Jiménez scored Wolves' first goal in a 2–1 win against Chelsea at Molineux on 5 December.
 Jiménez scored the first goal in Wolves's 2–0 win over Bournemouth on 15 December.
 This was the first time Wolves had won three consecutive Premier League games and the first time Wolves had won three in a row in the top flight of English football since 1980.